SBA Loans: Pros and Cons Guide

 SBA Loan Pros & Cons – Final Thoughts

 In many ways, SBA loans are the most advantageous small business financing options on the market.
-You can borrow up to $5 million and get a low interest rate and the most extended terms to repay the loan.
+You can borrow up to $5 million and receive a low interest rate, along with the longest repayment terms.

 While the low cost and lower monthly payment are attractive options, SBA loans are also the most time-intensive application process, and there’s no guarantee you’ll get approved.
 Less than half of SBA applications receive approval.

-Ultimately, you must decide if your business can afford to wait for the long underwriting and funding time while risking not getting approved or if the higher cost of a quick funding time and lower approval threshold is worth it.
+Ultimately, you must decide whether your business can afford to wait for the lengthy underwriting and funding process while risking not getting approved, or if the higher cost of a quicker funding time and lower approval threshold is worth it.

 Contact us if you’re ready to apply for an SBA loan or pursue another small business financing option.
 Our loan experts can help you find the best funding package for your business needs.